Last Updated on February 18, 2023

 Both of these beaches have plenty of amenities and Coquina Beach has a restaurant right at the beach.

-Manatee Beach is in Holmes Beach, and is the main public beach in the center part of the island.
+Manatee Beach is in Holmes Beach and is the main public beach in the central part of the island.

 You can grab some food at Anna Maria Island Beach Cafe and drinks at Bamboo Beach Tiki Bar.

-Bayfront Park and Bean Point are in Anna Maria at the northern end of the island.
+Bayfront Park and Bean Point Beach are in the city of Anna Maria at the northern end of the island.

 There is a nice playground here with picnic tables, shelters, and a beach area, also.

-In my opinion, the best beaches in Anna Maria Island are Manatee Beach and Bean Point, but all of the beaches here have their own perks.
+In my opinion, the best beaches on Anna Maria Island are Manatee Beach and Bean Point, but all of the beaches here have their perks.

 Can You Swim At Anna Maria Island?